ethaeral/ChatGQT/_posts/2023-04-17-Machine-Learning-Overview.md

     - Res net
     - Google net
 ### Recurrent Neural Networks
+Cannot use fully connected neural network if there are different sized inputs To fix this we can set a fixed length of message to send and receive

+Given message -> Array of strings, index becomes identifier Initial message will get padding
+Goes through hidden layers and we get our yhat
+Map it back through the dictionary

+Or we can do recurrent network
+Use same neuron, then added is another summation of activation function into a hidden state Sliding window input to this neuron
+Attach hidden state to softmax -> max output is the length of set output

+We can add  a layer of hidden state activators after a fully connected layer from the input To get better responses
+Then soft max all hidden state
+Adjust window size

+Optimization

+Loss
+    - Categorical cross-entropy
+    - Soft Max activation
+    - Words in the vocabulary

+Training
+Back Propagation Through Time
+Loss summation through each sliding window step Gradient of loss will be sum of loss at time t DeltaLoss = SumT of Delta Loss at T
+Uses chain rule
+Hidden state relies on previous hidden state
+So we need to have all the previous time step

+As time step increase gradient zero is more likely with vanishing gradient
+    - Loss of memory as time goes on

+To solve this we can use
+Long Short Term Memory
+LSTM
+    - RNN
+    - Uses gates to control what gets remembered, ignored, and recalled Goes through different gates
+1. Forget gate takes previous hidden states, tells what memory can forget based on long term memory
+2. Input gate, we have two fully connected layer tanh and sigmoid - 0-1, how much of the input goes into long term memory
+3. Output layer, specify how much of long term memory can be recalled - previous hidden state and input

+You can have two adj LSTM which is called a stacked lstm and use soft max to unify output
+    - Bidirectional LSTM -> Two LSTMS
+    - GRU
+        - No cell state, only hidden
+        - Two gates, resets and updates

+alter input to optimize
+Embedding Layer
+    - Takes in the number of total words and dimensions to use for the words - creates a map and values are embedded values
+    - Better predictive performance
+    - Transplants embedding layers into your model
+    - Glove and word lucc
+alter output to optimize
+    - hierarchical soft max -> represent as a tree

 ### Generative Adversarial Neural Networks
 ## Recommendation Systems
 ### Collaborative and Content Based Filtering